-Retirees constitute a large percentage of our estate or financial planning clientele, yet saving for retirement becomes more difficult with increased costs of living, health care, taxes and raising a family.
+Retirees constitute a large percentage of our estate or financial planning clientele, yet saving for retirement becomes more difficult with increased costs of living, healthcare, taxes and raising a family.
 But is retirement outdated?
 Will those of us in today’s workforce enjoy a comfortable retirement?
-The better question is: Should we ever plan to retire?
+The better question is should we ever plan to retire?

-Von Bismarck united Germany through wars and diplomacy, but was known as a strong-willed, outspoken, overbearing yet charming leader who sometimes displayed a violent temper.
-In 1871, von Bismarck was raised to the rank of Prince and was appointed as the first Imperial Chancellor of the German Empire, retaining his Prussian offices, including those of Minister-President and Foreign Minister.
+Von Bismark united Germany through wars and diplomacy, but was known as a strong-willed, outspoken, overbearing yet charming leader who sometimes displayed a violent temper.
+In 1871, von Bismark was raised to the rank of Prince and was appointed as the first Imperial Chancellor of the German Empire, retaining his Prussian offices, including those of Minister-President and Foreign Minister.
 By then, even his closest friends realized that they helped put a demonic figure into power.

 In 1883, he passed the first national health insurance legislation, the “Sickness Insurance Law.”
 The next year, he passed the Accident Insurance Law of 1884, and in 1889, he created the Old Age and Disability Insurance Law.
 Interestingly, that law provided a pension annuity for workers who reached age 70, a very ripe age at the time, especially for most laborers.
 The accident and insurance program covered all workers, and the health insurance legislation split the costs between employers and employees.